sshtools/two-slices/README.md

 ## Settings

 Some settings may be provided to alter the behaviour of the toasters.
-These are only hints, and specific toasters can ignore and all of them.
+These are only hints, and specific toasters can ignore any and all of them.

 ```
 ToasterFactory.setConfiguration(new ToasterSettings().setAppName("My App Name"));